How We Simulated the 2026 World Cup 10,000 Times — And What We Learned About Trading the Tournament

 The Favorites Are Overpriced to Win Outright

 Every top-8 team's simulation win probability is lower than the market implies.
 Knockout tournaments are high-variance events.
-What to do: Avoid outright winner bets.
-Look instead at advancement and stage-based props where the bookmaker edge is smaller.
+What to do: Avoid outright winner positions.
+Look instead at advancement and stage-based props where the market edge is smaller.

 Finding #2